-Château de Meursault Gets Best The French Wine Award
+Château de Meursault Gets The Best French Wine and Best Pinot Noir Award

-Beaune 1er Cru named the top french wine at the 2020 London Wine Competition with 95 Points and a gold medal.
+Beaune Toussaints 1er Cru 2017 named the top french wine and top pinot noir wine at the 2020 London Wine Competition with 95 Points and a gold medal.

 The colour is garnet and brilliant.
 The aromas of ripe red and black fruits are clearly perceptible.
 This wine is gourmet, tender, rich, precise and elegant.
 Service Temperature between 15° and 17°C. Cellaring potential from now to 10 years.